Maria Bach

 Emilie Marie Baroness von Bach (1896–1978) was an Austrian pianist, violinist, composer and artist.

 Early life and family

 Maria Bach was born in Vienna, Austria, on 11 March 1896.
 Her parents were Robert Bonaventura Michael Wenzel von Bach and Eleonore Josepha Maria Theresia Auguste Bach.
 In 1897, she moved with her family to the castle, Leesdorf, in Baden, Austria.
 Bach's father, Robert, was an attorney, painter, and violinist.
-Her mother, Elenore, was both a singer and composer who has performed under the conductors Gustav Mahler and Johannes Brahms.
+Her mother, Elenore, was both a singer and composer who performed under the conductors Gustav Mahler and Johannes Brahms.
 Maria had two older sisters, Theresa and Katharina, and a younger sister, named Henriette.
 Theresa wrote poetry that was put to Bach's music.
 Katharina married into a highly aristocratic family.
 Henriette was a solo cellist.
 Marie took piano lessons at the Musikschule Grimm in Baden and at the age of fourteen began violin lessons.

 Early music

 Maria Bach began private piano lessons at the age of five with a faculty member at the Grimm School of Music.
 She would later take lessons with Paul De Conne in 1912.
 At the same time, she also began violin lessons with Jaroslav Suchy of the Vienna Opera.
 She played second violin and viola in her father's in-house string ensemble.
 Bach's parents demanded that both she and Henriette perform long and consistent hours of individual practice.
 The two daughters would regularly have three hour music reading sessions for learning classical and romantic chamber music.
 In 1914, she started composing her first prelude, which she followed with songs and other piano pieces.
 On Sundays Maria and Henriette were allowed to perform at their family's soirees, gatherings where music was performed by the Bach family, when they became more experienced with their instruments.
 In 1917, Bach composed "Flohtanz (Flea's Dance)."
 In "Flohtanz" the lively solo piano lasts for approximately three minutes.